crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/concepts/03-content-scripts.md

 ## HTML in content scripts

 It is possible to inject an extension page into a host page using an iframe.
-The host page CSP does not affect the inject iframe even if the host page specifies the `frame-src` policy.
+The host page CSP does not affect the injected iframe even if the host page specifies the `frame-src` policy.

 An injected extension page loads inside a cross-origin iframe, so it does not have access to the host page DOM like a content script.